 11. Umbrella Leave Policies

-Instead of having individual policies for different types of leave, some employers choose to implement an "umbrella" leave policy.
+Instead of developing individual policies for different types of leave, some employers choose to implement an "umbrella" leave policy.
 Under this type of policy, employees have either an accrued, annual, or unlimited allotment of paid time off to use for holidays, vacation, personal reasons, and illness.
-Overall, this is administratively easier to manage.

 Overall, this is often easier to manage from an administrative standpoint.